jbram9830/Moonshot-Stargazers/README.md

 ### Branches
 **If code is in more than one branch (for example, alternative implementations, features not yet integrated, experimental code, etc.), list the additional branches I should review and explain what is in them.**

 We only have one branch.
+We are also currently working on some other features within our local environments.